-Every year, I would plan 2-week-long trips to some locale, board a plane, run around and return happily exhausted.
+Every year, I would plan two-week-long trips to some locale, board a plane, run around, and return happily exhausted.
 When my husband and I moved to Madrid three weeks ago, selling all of our belongings and arriving only with two suitcases and our dogs, I expected much of the same.

 Instead, I found a city full of people I could call my friends and neighborhoods I don‘t want to leave.

 This morning, I stopped at the local bakery for a baguette.
 The owner remembered me, and asked, “Pistola?” which was the type of bread I had bought last time.
 I shook my head no, and pointed to what I wanted, a thick crusty loaf with a dusting of flour.
 He took a moment to name the different types of bread: colon, integral, baguette, barria, pisolin, chapata, and so on.
 I was slowly learning the names of these things and said, “colon” with a smile.
 I paid with a single euro coin and we both said, “Gracias.”
 My mini lesson in Spanish breads was complete.

 If I’d been visiting Madrid, I likely would have never ventured to the neighborhood I now call home, much less become a regular at the bakery, market, or fruit stand.
 My time would have been filled with sightseeing and restaurants with English translations.
 Here in the Chamberi area of Madrid, most people don‘t speak English.
 The waiters nicely correct me, and even getting locked out of my apartment taught me more Spanish than I would have learned in the tourist district.